microsoft/vscode-docs/api/extension-guides/notebook.md

 ## Parts of a Notebook

+A notebook consists of a sequence of cells and their outputs.
+The cells of a notebook can be either *markdown cells* or *code cells*, and are rendered within the core of VS Code.
+The outputs can be of a variety of formats.
+Some output formats, such as plain text, JSON, images,and HTML are rendered by VS Code core.
+Others, such as application-specific data or interactive applets, are rendered by extensions.

-Visually, a notebook consits of a sequence of cells.
-A cell can either be a *markdown cell*, which is typically used for documentation purposes, or a *code cell*, which can be executed to produce output in a variety of formats.
-The cells of a notebook are rendered by VS Code and provided by a `NotebookContentProvider`, which handles reading data from disk and converting it into a description of cells, as well as saving modifications to the notebook back to disk.
-The *code cells* of a notebook can be exectuted by a `NotebookKernel`, which provides for taking a cell and from it producing output in a variety of formats ranging from plain text to formatted documents or even interactive applets.
-Some output formats, such as plain text, JSON, images, or HTML can be rendered by VS Code core, but for others, like application-specific data formats or cases where interactive outputs are desired, a `NotebookOutputRenderer` can be created to fully customize the presentation of output data.
+Cells in a notebook are read and written to disk by a `NotebookContentProvider`, which handles reading data from disk and converting it into a description of cells, as well as saving modifications to the notebook back to disk.
+The *code cells* of a notebook can be exectuted by a `NotebookKernel`, which provides for taking a cell and from it producing output in a variety of formats ranging from plain text to formatted documents or interactive applets.
+Application-specific output formats and interactive applet outputs are rendered by an `NotebookOutputRenderer`.

 ![Overview of 3 componenets of notebooks: NotebookContentProvider, NotebookKernel, and NotebookOutputRenderer, and how they interact.
 Described textually above and in following sections.](images/notebook/architecture-overview.png)